Personalized Augmented Reality

 I created wire frames and presented the UX rationale to our clients and the regulatory body.
 I then worked closely with the visual design team to make sure the UX was achieved.

-In my design process I always like to sketch initial ideas and then create higher fidelity wire frames to illustrate to the cross-functional teams the desired outcomes.
+In my design process, I sketched initial ideas about the sign-up process, and then created higher fidelity wire frames to refine the sign out experience and to illustrate to the cross-functional teams the desired UX outcomes.

-For the admin platform, I utilized data visualization to help our tech team quickly scan the information during a user session.
-This quickly allows our team to address any potential issues the user could be experiencing during the AR experience.
+For the admin platform, I used data visualization to help our tech team quickly scan the information during a user session.
+This allowed the tech team to quickly address any potential issues the user could be experiencing during the AR experience.

-I created a paper version so that I could visualized all the steps the user will take throughout this experience and the integration of all the different component.
+I created a paper version so that I could visualize all the steps the user will take throughout this experience and the integration of all the different components.
 I also created a more client friendly version with descriptions and details, making it easier for our account team to describe all the users’ interactions.